 Engineering & Design

-• Process Engineers: To design, implement, and constantly refine manufacturing processes.
+- Process Engineers who design, implement, and continually refine manufacturing processes.

-• Chemical Engineers: Essential if your operations include upstream processes like polysilicon refining or wafer manufacturing.
+- Chemical Engineers, essential for upstream processes like polysilicon refining or wafer manufacturing.

-• Material Scientists: To work on material selection, quality control, and the development of next-generation solar cell technologies.
+- Material Scientists to focus on material selection, quality control, and the development of next-generation solar cell technologies.

-• Research & Development (R&D) Roles: For continuous improvement and adapting to the fast-paced world of new PV technologies.
+- Research & Development (R&D) Roles to drive continuous improvement and adapt to the fast-paced world of new PV technologies.

 Skilled Technicians

-Your technicians are the backbone of the day-to-day, ensuring machinery runs smoothly and your product quality is consistently high.
+Your technicians are the backbone of day-to-day operations, ensuring machinery runs smoothly and product quality remains consistently high.

-• Automation & Robotics Technicians: Modern solar manufacturing is highly automated.
-This makes technicians skilled in programming and maintaining robotic systems absolutely vital.
+- Automation & Robotics Technicians: Modern solar manufacturing is highly automated, making technicians skilled in programming and maintaining robotic systems absolutely vital.

-• Quality Control (QC/QA) Technicians: To implement quality checks at various stages of production and ensure every module meets stringent standards.
+- Quality Control (QC/QA) Technicians: Tasked with implementing quality checks at every stage of production to ensure each module meets stringent standards.

-• Solar Cell and Module Fabrication Technicians: With the specific, delicate skills needed for handling and processing components like solar cells and assembling them into modules.
+- Solar Cell and Module Fabrication Technicians: Possessing the delicate, specific skills needed to handle and process components like solar cells and assemble them into modules.

 Production & Operations